 Factory shotgun forends, except “tactical” forends, often feature significantreceiver overlap when the bolt is pulled back.
 These forends will need to be cut down or replaced with aftermarket “tactical” forends to be used with some SureShell shotshell carriers.
 Before you install a SureShell shotshell carrier, measure your forend’s receiver overlap and compare it to the furthest forward point of the shotshell carrier.
 Then cut any potential overlap or interference off the end of theforend with a miter saw or a rotary arm saw for a perfect fit.

-The SureShell Aluminum Shotshell Carrier is available for the following 12 gauge shotgun platforms:
+The SureShell Aluminum Shotshell Carrier with Integrated Rail is available for the following 12 gauge shotgun platforms:

 All Mesa Tactical products are made in the USA of high quality materials and include LIFETIME WARRANTY.
 Mesa Tactical warrants that all products are free from defective material and workmanship and, subject to the conditions set forth below, agrees to repair or replace any part of a product that proves defective by reason of improper workmanship or materials without charge for parts and labor.
 In no event will Mesa Tactical be liable for damages, lost revenue, lost wages, lost savings or any other incidental or consequential damages arising from purchase, use or inability to use this product.
 No express or implied warranty is madefor Mesa Tactical product damaged by accidents, misuse, natural or personal disaster, or any unauthorized disassembly, repair or modification.
 Mesa Tactical’s warranty covers only repair or replacement of defective Mesa Tactical products.